yury-s/playwright-mcp/README.md

 ### User profile

-You can run Playwright MCP with persistent profile like a regular browser (default), or in the isolated contexts for the testing sessions.
+You can run Playwright MCP with persistent profile like a regular browser (default), in isolated contexts for testing sessions, or connect to your existing browser using the browser extension.

 **Persistent profile**